Navalag/ft_printf/README.md

 You can find more information about printf family of functions reading it's man (type in console: man 3 printf).

-## DESCRIPTION OF THIS IMPLEMENTATION:
+## DESCRIPTION OF MY IMPLEMENTATION:

 The aim of this project is to write a well-structured and easily expandable code.